iamraguls/Ex.No.6/README.md

 # Ex.No.6 Development of Python Code Compatible with Multiple AI Tools

-# Date:16-04-25
+# Date: 16-04-25
-# Register no.212222060184
+# Register no: 212222060184
-# Aim: Write and implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools
+# Aim: Writezand implement Python code that integrates with multiple AI tools to automate the task of interacting with APIs, comparing outputs, and generating actionable insights with Multiple AI Tools

 #AI Tools Required: